thesrikarpaida/thesrikarpaida.github.io/_posts/2024-08-14-thm-pickle-rick.md

 I then tried to check for sudo permissions using the command sudo -l.
 <!-- insert sudo_l.png -->
 ![sudo -l](/pictures/20240814/sudo_l.png)
 _sudo -l_

-It basically meant that you can use any sudo commands without a password, implying we have root access!
+It basically meant that you can use any sudo commands without a password, implying we have root access!<br>
 I then checked for files in the root folder, and there you have the final ingredient!!
 <!-- insert ls_root.png -->